jakobytes/elias-1848/README.md

 To compute similarity and clustering for the new corpus, one must run some Makefile targets manually.
 The calculations are optimised for GPU-processing and require some calculation power.
 Running without GPU is possible but requires modifications in processing and is not covered here.
+On an elderly GTX-1070 the process took about an hour in all.

 ### Other scripts